nihxl1/nihxl1/README.md

 ### 🧠 What I’m Working On

-- 🧩 Building small ML projects to strengthen my fundamentals
+- 🧩 Building ML projects to strengthen my fundamentals
-- ⚙️ Automating workflows using Python to enhance productivity
+- ⚙️ Automating workflows and improving processes using Python
 - 🤖 Creating an AI-powered web app for my portfolio
 - 📝 Writing about my ML learning journey on Dev.to